-The Alps are an expansive mountain range located in Europe.
-They range across eight countries: France, Switzerland, Germany, Italy, Austria, Monaco, Liechtenstein, and Slovenia.
+The Alps are an expansive mountain range located in Europe that spans across eight countries: France, Switzerland, Germany, Italy, Austria, Monaco, Liechtenstein, and Slovenia.
 Some countries have more Alps than others.
 Switzerland is the most Alpine of all the eight Alpine countries.
 The Alps cover 65% of Switzerland, making this tall mountain range an important feature of the Swiss landscape and culture.

 Mountain climbing is a popular sport in Switzerland.
-The International Climbing and Mountaineering Federation (UIAA) measures and defines the different types of mountains.
+The International Climbing and Mountaineering Federation (UIAA) measures and defines the different types of mountains all over the world.
 In the Alps, there are 82 four-thousanders, 48 of which are in Switzerland.
 A four-thousander is a mountain that is 4,000 meters (13,123 feet) above sea level.
-By the way, only Americans use feet to describe height of stuff like mountains.
+By the way, only Americans use feet to measure the height of stuff like mountains.
 The rest of the world uses meters and so will I for the rest of this article.